psyxcience/QuestDroid/README.md

 # QuestDroid
-An android application to easily conduct questionnaires on android phones/tablets.
+An android application to easily conduct (simple) questionnaires on android phones/tablets.